Mantvydas-data/DataRepresentation-Project/README.md

 <h3>Project</h3>

 <p>Web application with web interface has been created based on lecture notes in ATU Data Representation module.
-Sever application is using Fask framework in viertual environment to route user requests and perform CRUD operations.
-Project theme is financial stock portfolio tracker where user can add stocks by ticker(stock identifier) also, name, purhase price and quantity.</p>
+Sever application is using Flask framework in virtual environment to route user requests and perform CRUD operations.
+Project theme is financial stock portfolio tracker where user can add stocks by ticker(stock identifier) also, name, purchase price and quantity.</p>
-<p>Third party API is used to obtain market data and plot historical stock price changes for each position and also historical price comparison of two stocks entered.
+<p>Third party API is used to obtain market data and plot historical stock price changes for each portfolio position and also historical price comparison of two individual stocks entered.
 Website interface provides user friendly experience with comprehensive choices.</p>
-<p> To try following best practices code is separeted out to respective files: CSS, Javascript.
+<p> To try following best practices code is separated out to respective files: CSS, JavaScript.
 Flask templating is used for HTML files.</p>

 ___
 <h3>Main Libraries and Packages Used</h3>